Graduate Certificate in Gracism Studies

 Author of Gracism: The Art of Multicultural Inclusion and Chancellor of OGS

-The world needs leaders who can address diversity and inclusion with empathy and finesse.
+The world needs leaders who can address the art of inclusion with empathy.

-Our Graduate Certificate in Gracism Studies program is a graduate-level certificate designed to assist professionals with understanding multicultural diversity and inclusion from a theological and sociological perspective in order to lead social change in their own professional contexts.
-Gracism equips leaders with practical tools for addressing the many divisions in our culture: racial, gender, socioeconomic, political, religious.
+Our Graduate Certificate in Gracism Studies program is a graduate-level certificate designed to assist professionals with understanding inclusion from a theological and sociological perspective to lead social change in their own professional contexts.
+Gracism equips leaders with practical tools for addressing the many divisions in our culture: racial, gender, socioeconomic, political, and religious.

-The graduate certificate can benefit professionals in any field to help lead diversity and inclusion initiatives in their corporations, organizations, churches, and communities.
+The graduate certificate can benefit professionals in any field by helping them lead diversity and inclusion initiatives in their corporations, organizations, churches, and communities.
 The program is nine semester hours in total and consists of three courses.
 The program also includes an optional culminating retreat weekend with Dr. Anderson.

 Complete the Admissions Inquiry Form Below for More Information!